What is a Trustee Bond?

 Trustees are generally required to obtain these types of bonds before they can begin administering a trust in their state.

 What is a Trustee?

+A trustee is an individual that holds the legal authority to manage property or assets in order to administer them for a beneficiary.
 General duties and responsibilities of a trustee include protecting the trust, fulfilling the terms of the trust, informing beneficiaries of any actions and remaining impartial among the beneficiaries.